find your perfect postgrad program

 Public transport is a popular option in Italy and the country as a whole is well served by a decent public transport network of buses, trams, trains and even underground networks.
 The other popular option is buying a moped – and some Italian cities are literally swamped with them!
 However using this option will involve skill, luck and confidence!

-If you are an EU citizen but not an Italian national, it will be beneficial for you to get a European Health Insurance Card which will give you the same health treatment as Italians.
+If you are an EU citizen but not an Italian national, it will be beneficial for you to get a European Health Insurance Card – or a UK Global Health Insurance Card if you're from the UK – which will give you the same health treatment as Italians.

 It is recommended for non-EU citizens to take out private health insurance.

 It is quite common as a student to get a part-time job to help support yourself financially while studying.
 If you are a citizen of an EU country you are eligible to work in Italy without a work permit.
 All students from outside the EU will require a work permit and these can be quite difficult to obtain, plus depending on where you are from your visa status may not allow you to work in Italy.

 Students coming to study a degree program in Italy that are citizens from the European Union do not need a visa for Italy.
 As long as they have a valid Identification Card or passport, they can stay as long as they want.

 If you are an international student wanting to study in Italy you must get an Italian student visa before entering the country.
 It is recommended that you start the visa application process three months before your degree program starts as the visas can take up to 60 days to be issued.